rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 title: High Availability Installation with External Load Balancer
 weight: 276
 ---
 This set of instructions creates a new Kubernetes cluster that's dedicated to running Rancher in a high-availability (HA) configuration.
-This procedure walks you through setup of a 3-node cluster using the Rancher Kubernetes Engine (RKE).
+This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

 - Layer 7 Loadbalancer with SSL termination (HTTPS)
 - NGINX Ingress controller (HTTP)